-Never change your dosage or stop taking medication on your own.
+Never change your dosage or stop taking medicine on your own.
 This can be dangerous.
 Always talk to your doctor before making any changes in your medication plan.

 Use reminders.
 Keep medication where you can see it.
 Put notes on the refrigerator or other places you’ll see them.
 Using a pillbox can also help.

-Tell your doctor about other medications or supplements you take.
-These can react with your medication.
-Some cold and flu medications can also raise blood pressure.
+Tell your healthcare provider about other medicines or supplements you take.
+These can react with your medicine.
+Some cold and flu medicines can also raise blood pressure.

-Call your doctor right away if you have any of the following while taking ARBs:
+Call your healthcare provider right away if you have any of the following while taking ARBs:

 Persistent sore throat

 Joint or muscle aches